The 4 Different Types of Fashion Photography

 Street fashion looks are more rugged than high fashion.
 It consists of the kinds of things people wear everyday like jeans, shirts, and hoodies.
 It also includes dresses that look elegant, but don’t sacrifice comfort.

-Photographers who specialize in this style are often shooting regular people on the street rather than models.
+Photographers who specialize in this style often shoot regular people on the street rather than models.
 But, you’ve got to be careful about getting permission to photograph people on the street.
 The rules aren’t always clear, as several street fashion photographers can tell you.

 Street fashion photography involves regular people wearing rugged, but practical-and fashionable-clothes.

-Most of the time with street fashion, it isn’t just about what the person is wearing; it’s also about their expression, how confident they look, the light, and how what they’re wearing accents their attitude.
+Most of the time, street fashion isn’t just about what the person is wearing; it’s also about their expression, how confident they look, the light, and how what they’re wearing accents their attitude.

 To capture street fashion shots, most photographers use a longer lens.
 That way, they can get photos from a distance without making people feel self-conscious about the shoot.
 Street fashion just goes to show that some of the best fashion trends are around you everywhere!